We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Rep remembers to log competitor after callEvery mention captured with exact quotes

-"Competitive deal" checkbox in CRMSpecific competitor name, context, and sentiment
+"Competitive deal" checkbox in CRMSpecific competitor name, context type, and risk level

 No record of what prospect actually saidFull transcript snippet with speaker name